Tom Tribone: Business career

 In testimony before the U.S. Congress, Tribone observed that technological and market forces were “shrinking” the scope of natural monopoly.
 This line of thinking led him to believe that there would be societal benefits in merging regulated monopolies with competitive firms and he conceived and completed the earliest consolidations in the United States between monopoly utility companies, and competitive, non-utility firms.
 This consolidation has been a major, continuing trend.
 Tribone is described as a “most creative” new business developer in the book Joy at Work.
 In Joy at Work he was quoted as saying that "sometimes we have to try things out in practice to see if they work in theory" to express the idea that breakthroughs often are rooted in both analysis and a healthy dose of empiricism.
 Author Peter Grose, in his book Power to People, offers an additional description of Tribone’s entrepreneurial contributions.

 Tribone was nominated as a finalist for the Standard and Poors Lifetime Achievement Award in 2016 and 2017.
 This award is granted by Standard and Poors as a Platts Global Energy Award and is often called the Emmy award for the energy industry.
 His Excellency Abdalla Salem El-Badri, the longest-serving secretary general in the history of the Organization of the Petroleum Exporting Countries (OPEC), and Harold Hamm, founder, chairman and CEO of Continental Resources ultimately won this award.

 In 2017, Tom was inducted by Joe Namath into the Hall of Achievement of The Magical Coach Foundation for Business Leadership.
 Namath sponsors the foundation as a tribute to his high school coach.

 In 2025, he was given the Baldridge Foundation Leadership Award.
-The Baldridge program was established by President Ronald Reagan to promote American competiveness.
+The Baldridge program was established by President Ronald Reagan to promote American competitiveness.